-Significant training, a high level of responsibility and skill are required as students directly handle rare and valuable materials in a high security environment.
+Significant responsibility and skill are required.
+Assistants directly handle rare and valuable materials in a high security environment.
 Expected to work with minimal supervision.
-Conducts detailed bibliographic, biographical and historical research; digitizes special collections and archival materials; shelves, arranges, moves, and maintains special collections and archival materials; performs classification, cataloging, inventorying, organization, and indexing of special collections and manuscript collections; provides basic reference and orientation services directly to researchers; participates in mounting exhibitions and assists with conservation activities.
+Conducts detailed bibliographic, biographical and historical research; digitizes special collections and archival materials; shelves, arranges, moves, and maintains special collections and archival materials; performs classification, cataloging, inventorying, organization, and indexing of special collections and manuscript collections; participates in mounting exhibitions and assists with conservation activities.

 Responsibilities may include: assisting with labelling of rare materials; limited research and searching regarding catalog maintenance projects; shelving of published materials; preparing and creating preservation housings; updating, creating and reviewing files/records; assisting with exhibition preparation.

 Assists Burns Librarian with developing and promoting rare book and manuscript collections.
 Conducts detailed bibliographic, biographical and historical research; helps evaluate purchase and donation offers; assists with updating of discovery platforms and research guides; assists with the preparation of blog posts and other collections-related communications; may also support outreach, instruction, and special events.
 Preference given to graduate students with subject expertise relevant to Burns Library collections.
 Previous library or archives experience desirable.
 Flexible schedule averaging 6-8 hours per week, some onsite, some remote.

 For more information about the Special Collections Assistant (Public Services) position, contact Andrew Isidoro (email@example.com)